buildit/acceptance-testing/README.md

 Please ensure you have submitted the following:

-* A pubic repository (e.g. GitHub, BitBucket) containing the requirements and automated tests
+* A public repository (e.g. GitHub, BitBucket) containing the requirements and automated tests
 * A readme explaining
   * How to build and execute your solution
   * Details on anything further that you would like to achieve given more time, including any trade-offs that you may have made